orxfun/orx-imp-vec/README.md

 * C -> D
 * B -> C (the link causing the paradox!)

-Such a graph could very simply constructed with an `ImpVec` where the nodes are connected via regular references.
+Such a graph could be constructed very conveniently with an `ImpVec` where the nodes are connected via regular references.

 ```rust